bemit/satellite-app/README.md

 On a web-server the `web/index.php` file serves as public entry point.

-Of cause the CLI could be used in e.g. crons on the production server, in CI during build - but **don't use** `server.php` as production entry point.

 - Apache: point server/vhost root to `/web` and use the included `.htaccess`
 - nginx directive: